-In addition to the water tests in 2019, Aquarion also inspected land-use activities around each of our water sources and found no high-risk situations such as industrial, commercial, and municipal circumstances that might release high levels of PFAS into the environment.
+In addition to the water tests in 2019, Aguarion also inspected land-use activities around each of our water sources and found no high-risk situations such as industrial, commercial, and municipal circumstances that might release high levels of PFAS into the environment.

-Aquarion will remain vigilant about this important issue, including additional testing for PFAS at some of our water sources.
+Aguarion will remain vigilant about this important issue, including additional testing for PFAS at some of our water sources.
 We will continue to share test results with our customers and state and local officials.
-We also will maintain our relationships with the public health agencies and drinking

-We also will maintain our relationships with the publi health agencies and drinkin water associations to ensure protection of our drinking water supplies.
+We also will maintain our relationships with the public health agencies and drinking water associations to ensure protection of our drinking water supplies.
 As always, our primary concern is delivery of high-quality water to our customers.